Jython

-Jython is an implementation of the Python programming language designed to run on the Java platform.
-It was known as JPython until 1999.
+Jython, named JPython until 1999, is an implementation of the programming language Python designed to run on the Java virtual machine of the Java platform.
+It is free and open-source software released with a Python Software Foundation License.

 Overview

 Jython programs can import and use any Java class.
-Except for some standard modules, Jython programs use Java classes instead of Python modules.
-Jython includes almost all of the modules in the standard Python programming language distribution, lacking only some of the modules implemented originally in C. For example, a user interface in Jython could be written with Swing, AWT or SWT.
-Jython compiles Python source code to Java bytecode (an intermediate language) either on demand or statically.
+Except for some standard modules, Jython programs use Java classes instead of Python module.
+Jython includes almost all of the modules in a standard Python language distribution, lacking only some of the modules implemented originally in C, and can call Java classes, such as the Java Class Library.
+For example, a user interface in Jython could be written with Swing, Abstract Window Toolkit (AWT), or Standard Widget Toolkit (SWT).
+Jython compiles Python source code to Java bytecode (an intermediate representation) either on demand or statically.